Political Science 3300

 on the experience of reading [the classics]:

-renewed, in which we feel that someone—often someone long vanished into
+constantly renewed, in which we feel that someone—often someone

 Rachel